CASL/VERAview/README.md

 "Installing Canopy Packages".
 If you have already installed Anaconda2 or Miniconda2, skip to the section titled "Installing Anaconda2 Packages".

+If you have not already installed a Python environment, you have a choice of a single-click VERAView installer or manual installation of the required Python components followed by click the *Clone or Download* button above.

 ### Single-click Install